Energy-Efficient Home Trends in Grand Rapids, Michigan

-A high-performance house is an air-tight, well-insulated home with excellent and efficient ventilation.
+A high-performance house is an air-tight, well-insulated home with plenty of efficient ventilation.
 High-performance homes retain the heat inside the home to maintain a consistent temperature.
 This means a little energy goes a long way, and you aren’t constantly running your heat or air conditioning, keeping your energy consumption as low as possible.

 What is ICF?

 Insulated Concrete Form (ICF) homes are excellent choices for an energy-efficient home because concrete naturally lends itself to storing and releasing heat over time.
-Placed outside the insulation of a home, brick and other stonework do not achieve this effect.
+Placed outside the insulation of a home, brick and other stonework do not achieve this "flywheel" effect.
 Furthermore, concrete makes it easy to create an air-tight building envelope.
-ICF homes are constructed from reinforced concrete in polystyrene forms, a process that creates walls that are already extremely well-insulated.
+ICF homes are constructed from reinforced concrete in polystyrene forms, a process that creates extremely well-insulated walls.

 Energy-Efficient Home Trends in West Michigan